Uthesh56/Text-Classification/README.md

 ## Overview

 Welcome to the Text Classification Task!
 This project showcases the power of text classification using the Consumer Complaint Dataset.
 Our primary aim is to categorize consumer complaints into distinct product categories.
-To accomplish this, we've harnessed the capabilities of four cutting-edge machine learning models:
+To accomplish this, we've harnessed the capabilities of four cutting-edge machine learning models.

-1. **Multinomial Naive Bayes**
-   - Model Type: Multinomial Naive Bayes
-   - Description: Leveraging the Naive Bayes algorithm, this model excels in text classification.
-   - Performance: Achieved an accuracy of 53.55%.

-2. **Logistic Regression**
-   - Model Type: Logistic Regression
-   - Description: Known for its simplicity and interpretability, Logistic Regression is a powerful linear classification algorithm.
-   - Performance: Impressive accuracy of 61.30%.

-3. **Random Forest Classifier**
-   - Model Type: Random Forest Classifier
-   - Description: Harnessing the strength of ensemble learning, this model combines multiple decision trees for predictions.
-   - Performance: Delivered an accuracy rate of 60.30%.

-4. **Linear Support Vector Classifier (Linear SVC)**
-   - Model Type: Linear Support Vector Classifier
-   - Description: Tailored for linearly separable data, Linear SVC is a robust Support Vector Machine variant.
-   - Performance: Stood out with a remarkable accuracy of 61.875%.
+## Dataset

+Our dataset originates from the Consumer Complaint Database, a repository of complaints about consumer financial products and services.
+These complaints are submitted to companies for responses and become public after the company's confirmation or after 15 days, whichever comes first.
+The dataset updates regularly, ensuring we work with the most current data.
+[Source](https://catalog.data.gov/dataset/consumer-complaint-database)

 ## Getting Started